A Beginner’s Guide to Python’s locale Module

-Python’s locale module is part of the standard library for internationalization (i18n) and localization (l10n) in Python.
-The locale module allows developers to deal with certain cultural issues in their application.
-Thereby, they need not know all the specifics of the location or language where the software is used.
-Let’s explore in great detail the basic concept of Python’s locale module.
+Python's locale module is part of the standard library for internationalization (i18n) and localization (l10n) in Python.
+The locale module allows developers to deal with certain cultural issues in their applications.
+The good news is that they need not know all the specifics of the location or language where the software is used.
+Let's explore in great detail the basic concept of Python's locale module.

 Based on the official documentation, the locale module is implemented on top of the _locale module.
 It uses an ANSI C locale implementation if available.
 A normal application typically starts with the following code to set the locale: